 If your toilet was installed before 1992, there’s a good chance it uses a ballcock instead of an electronic fill valve (EFV).
 Ballcocks are still used in older homes because they’re cheap and easy to install, but they waste much more water than EFVs do.

-Toilet Flush Water – Where Does it Go?
+Toilet Flush Water – Where it Goes…

 When you flush a toilet, water flows into the bowl and travels through holes in the bottom of the bowl, down into a drainpipe that leads to a waste pipe.
 This waste pipe runs through your walls, allowing waste to flow outside your home.